San Diego Blood Sisters: Dissolution and legacy

 The San Diego Blood Sisters actively operated for about four years before their organized efforts significantly decreased.
 Members generally attribute the organization's decline to President Ronald Reagan's eventual intervention in the AIDS crisis.

 In addition to the medical community's concerns about public reaction to lesbian-sponsored blood drives, increased advocacy for AIDS patients also reduced the perceived need for the Blood Sisters' drives.
 Between 1983 and 1992, the Blood Sisters hosted twelve blood drives.
 The organization was dissolved in 1993.

 In 1994, an initiative called the San Diego Lesbian Community Blood Drive attempted to restart the movement begun by the Blood Sisters but was unsuccessful.
 The San Diego Blood Bank, which had previously supported the Blood Sisters, became a primary obstacle to this new effort, taking issue with the proposed use of the word "lesbian" in the new organization's advertising.
 Many members of the San Diego Lesbian Community Blood Drive, some of whom were former Blood Sisters, sought legal intervention.
 The new group attempted to work with the San Diego Human Rights Commission to challenge the blood bank's decision but were unable to make progress.

 In 1996, Delores Jacobs, then director of the San Diego LGBT Community Center, published an opinion piece alongside an anonymous article in San Diego Gay News.
-Both articles advocated for all members of the LGBT community to refuse blood donation until the San Diego Blood Bank stopped enforcing the FDA's ban on blood donation by men who have sex with men.
+Both articles advocated for all members of the LGBTQ community to refuse blood donation until the San Diego Blood Bank stopped enforcing the FDA's ban on blood donation by men who have sex with men.
 Despite attempts to revive the Blood Sisters' work, these articles shifted local lesbian activism from organizing group blood drives towards encouraging outright refusal to donate blood, even individually.